 The Contingency Reserve (CR) is an allowance, included in aggregate expenses, principally to reflect anticipated events that cannot be assigned to individual programs in the preparation of the budget estimates.
-The CR is designed to ensure that aggregate budget estimates are based on the best information available, and are as close as possible to expected outcomes at the time of the release of an economic and fiscal outlook.
+The CR is designed to ensure that budget estimates are based on the best information available and are as close as possible to expected outcomes at the time of the release of an economic and fiscal outlook.
 The CR is not a general policy reserve.

 Allowances included in the CR are not appropriated and can only be drawn upon once the relevant appropriation legislation has been passed by Parliament.
-These allowances are removed from the CR and allocated to specific entities for appropriation closer to the time when the anticipated events eventuate.
+These allowances are removed from the CR and allocated to specific entities for appropriation before the funds can be spent.

-In addition to allowances for anticipated events, the CR may also include: measures that reflect decisions taken but not yet announced by the Government, Government decisions that were either made too late in the estimates process for inclusion against individual entity estimates, or are commercial-in-confidence or national-security-in-confidence and therefore cannot be disclosed explicitly in portfolio estimates.
+In addition to allowances for anticipated events, the CR may also include:

+- measures that reflect decisions taken but not yet announced by the Government; - Government decisions that were either made too late in the estimates process for inclusion against individual entity estimates; and - are commercial-in-confidence or national-security-in-confidence and therefore cannot be disclosed explicitly in portfolio estimates.